bhaptics/bhaptics-pubg/README.md

 ## CONFIGURATION

 This mod has a Settings window in the application.
-You can modify intensity of haptics and test the effects by click the button.
+Player can modify intensity of haptics and test the effects by click the button.
-Modified intensities are applyed when clicked "apply" button If the setting window is closed, the program exits
+Modified intensities are applyed when clicked "apply" button If the setting window is closed, the program exits Player can check which haptic events are playing.